InformaticsMatters/squonk2-fastapi-ws-event-stream/README.md

     it is `13:33`, and you want to retrieve times from 13:33 (local time), then you will need to provide a string value that has the date you are interested in, and the time set to `11:33` (the UTC time for 13:33 CEST) or specify `13:33+02:00`.
-    The value is translated to the nearest approximate `timestamp` value.
+    Internally, the value is translated to the nearest approximate `timestamp` value.

 You can only provide one type of historical reference.
 If you provide a value for `stream_from_ordinal` for example, you cannot also provide